Get insider access

 Noticeable difference: 0.1dB

-The high-treble value, just like low-treble and treble, is calculated by averaging the amplitudes of each frequency within the high-treble region.
-The final value is then reported relative to our target amplitude of 90dB.
+The high treble value, just like low treble and treble, is calculated by averaging the amplitudes of each frequency within the high-treble region.
+We then report the final value relative to our target.

-High-treble, similar to low-bass, is mostly felt than heard.
-However, in high-treble, this is due to the very high frequencies that occupy the high-treble region, whereas in low-bass it is the opposite.
-Humans tend to lose sensitivity to very high frequencies with age, so some of the errors and deviations in this region may not be audible to some.
+Like low bass, the high treble is mostly felt rather than heard.
+However, for high treble, this is due to the very high frequencies occupying this range.
+Humans tend to lose sensitivity to these frequencies with age, so some of the errors and deviations in this region may not be audible to some.

 This is the region where airiness and brilliance come from.
-Therefore, a headphone with a negative high-treble value would be perceived as lifeless and closed-up.
-Conversely, a headphone with a positive high-treble value may be perceived as sounding hissy and excessively airy.
-It should be emphasized that measurement results in high-treble are highly sensitive to placement and head/ear shape.
+Therefore, you may perceive headphones with less high treble than our target curve as lifeless and closed-up.
+Conversely, you may perceive headphones with more high treble as sounding hissy and excessively airy.
+Measurement results in high treble are highly sensitive to placement and head/ear shape.